AcutronicRobotics/HRIM/README.md

 `-e/--extend` indicates whether already shown definitions should be shown again or not when printing the module's model.

-`{show,generate}` is mandatory and signifies the action to take:
+`{show,generate,clear}` is mandatory and signifies the action to take:
 * **show**: parses the passed module file and prints it's processed contents.
 * **generate**: parses the passed module file and generates the corresponding packages/files to use with the selected platform (ROS 2 by default).
-The generated files will be located inside  a `generated` folder on the root of the repository.
+The generated files will be located inside  a *generated* directory on the root of the repository.
+* **clear**: deletes the passed module's generated implementation.
+Looks for the passed path inside the *generated* directory, i.e. `force` would look for *generated/force* for deletion.

 `filePath` is mandatory and signifies the path (either absolute or relative from the repository's root) to one of the following files:
 * models/actuator/gripper/gripper.xml